Medical Laboratory Science Major

 An education at SU prepares you for that world outside of the classroom.
 Our courses help students practice under the guidance and supervision of professionals during internships in real-world environments.
 At SU, after two years of prerequisite courses in basic science areas such as biology and chemistry, upper-level courses are provided in chemical and biological testing related to health and human disease, as well as internships in various hospitals throughout the region.
 Following completion of the program, graduates are eligible to take national certification examinations that are recognized by medical laboratory employers.
 Many of our students also incorporate additional science courses into their studies to allow for admission into a variety of graduate schools including medicine, forensics and pharmacy.

 Generalists in medical laboratory science are certified to work in a variety of lab areas:

-Department of Health Sciences students must have an aptitude for science and a good working knowledge of chemistry, biology, physiology, math and microbiology.
-During the first two years of each undergraduate program, students take prerequisite courses.
-Admission into each of the undergraduate programs is a two-step process that includes both admission to Salisbury University and acceptance into the upper-division professional program.
+Medical Lab Science students must have an aptitude for science and a good working knowledge of chemistry, biology, physiology, math and microbiology.
+During the first two years of the undergraduate program, students take prerequisite courses.
+Admission into the undergraduate program is a two-step process that includes both admission to Salisbury University and acceptance into the upper-division professional program.
 Program admission is competitive, and it is highly recommended that students wishing to pursue the degree seek academic advisement early.
 The last two years comprise the professional core, offering courses in the major with student laboratories accompanied by rotations through clinical facilities.

 Students wishing to be considered for admission to the professional program must do the following: